Prachurja/Calculator/README.md

 ## How it Works

 First of all, the input string is auto-corrected and the brackets solved.
-It iterates over a list of operators.
-Each operator has an `operate` function.
+It iterates over a list of `Operator`s.
+Each `Operator` has an `operate` function.
 In the input, the match is replaced with the output of the `operate` function called on the match.

 <img src="https://user-images.githubusercontent.com/87853925/140262989-141964da-3e36-46a9-9b3d-a9ee5b161f42.png" height=120>